VladimirMonin/gemini-media-mcp/memory-bank/activeContext.md

 ## Current Work Focus
 The project has recently been enhanced with new audio analysis capabilities and updated to support the latest Gemini models, including the new Flash Lite model.
 Documentation has been comprehensively updated to reflect these new features.

+Two major new features are now planned for implementation:
+- **Video Analysis**: Two-phase approach for analyzing video files (MVP with inline_data, then File API)
+- **Web Search**: Internet search capabilities using Google Search API through Gemini

 ## Recent Changes

 ### New Audio Analysis Feature (October 2025)